kraken-bitcoin-calc/kraken-bitcoin-calc.github.io/README.md

 ## How to use

-This application does not need a network connection to work.
-All calculations are done client-side, so it is even possibile to download the project repository and open `index.html` locally.
+The calculator is available at <https://kraken-bitcoin-calc.github.io>.
+Alternatively, it is possibile to download the project repository and open `index.html` locally.

 ## Contributing